nielsbasjes/logparser/README-Pig.md

 Usage (Pig)
 ===
-You simply register the httpdlog-pigloader-1.6.jar
+You simply register the httpdlog-pigloader-1.8.jar

-    REGISTER httpdlog-pigloader-1.6.jar
+    REGISTER httpdlog-pigloader-*.jar

 **Step 1: What CAN we get from this line?**